 This phase will include some discussion of the problem and its impact on you.
 There is no requirement to discuss the issue in detail; it is more of a general overview of your concerns.

-One of the main goals of this phase is building trust between you and your therapist.
-Here, your therapist will thoroughly explain the whole EMDR process.
-You will develop various relaxation techniques that can be used either in sessions or at home.
-One goal of EMDR is that you learn to take care of yourself.
+One of the principal goals of this phase is building trust between you and your therapist.
+Here, your therapist will thoroughly explain the entire EMDR process.
+You will develop various relaxation techniques that you can use both in sessions and at home.
+One of the first goals of EMDR is that you learn to take care of yourself.

 In this phase, you will identify an event or a snapshot of an upsetting event (target event) to ensure you do not become overwhelmed.
-From that memory, your therapist will ask you to determine the negative belief you have surrounding the event, i.e. “I did not act; therefore, I am wrong”.
-You would then pick a positive statement; for example, “I am a good person”.
+From that memory, your therapist will ask you to determine the negative belief you have surrounding the event.
+For example, “I did not act; therefore, I am wrong”.
+You would then pick a positive statement; for example, “I am a kind person”.

 Your therapist will then ask you to score your belief applied to each statement.
 Both these numbers will form part of processing each targeted event.